Chris Estridge

-Christopher Estridge (born September 21, 1989 in Brownsburg, Indiana) is a former American soccer player.
+Christopher Estridge (born September 21, 1989) is an American former professional soccer player who played as a defender.

 Career

-College and Amateur
+College and amateur

-Estridge started his college soccer career at Wake Forest University in 2008, before moving to Indiana University in 2010.
+Estridge was born in Brownsburg, Indiana.
+He started his college soccer career at Wake Forest University in 2008, before moving to Indiana University in 2010.
 Estridge was named NSCAA All-American First Team and All-Big Ten Conference First Team in 2011.

 Estridge played for USL Premier Development League club Chicago Fire Premier in 2011.

 Professional

 Vancouver Whitecaps FC selected Estridge in the second round (No. 21 overall) of the 2012 MLS SuperDraft.
-However, he was cut by the club on February 17, 2012 during their pre-season and was later traded to Real Salt Lake in exchange for a conditional 2013 MLS Supplemental Draft pick on April 11, 2012.
+However, he was cut by the club on February 17, 2012, during their pre-season and was later traded to Real Salt Lake in exchange for a conditional 2013 MLS Supplemental Draft pick on April 11, 2012.

 Estridge was released by Salt Lake on June 28, 2012.
 He was later signed by USL Professional Division club Rochester Rhinos.

 Estridge moved to USL club Charlotte Independence on March 25, 2015.